MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 These release notes provide information about security fixes that are included in updates to Microsoft Edge Stable channel.

-## July 5, 2022
+## July 6, 2022

-Microsoft is aware of the recent exploits existing in the wild.
-We are actively working on releasing a security fix.
+Microsoft has released the latest **Microsoft Edge Stable Channel (Version 102.0.1245.56)**, which incorporates the latest Security Updates of the Chromium project.
+This update contains a fix for [CVE-2022-2294](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2022-2294), that has been reported by the Chromium team as having an exploit in the wild.
+For more information, see the [Security Update Guide](https://portal.msrc.microsoft.com/en-us/security-guidance/advisory/ADV200002).

 ## June 30, 2022